310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Chiaki pastworried %}
 ……

-<th>(… Why did you hide, me!?)</th>
+<th>(…Why did you hide, me!?)</th>

 <th>(Ahh, he’s leaving… Seems like he’s meeting up with the rest of the Eccentrics to go hang out somewhere…)</th>

 <th>(He looks like he’s having fun walking side-by-side with them.)</th>

-<th>(… When those five are together, it really does make a spectacular sight.
+<th>(…When those five are together, it really does make a spectacular sight.
 It has a beauty to it… It makes sense, since they’re the most favored kids of this generation, and they’re currently at the pinnacle of our school…)</th>

 <th>(They’re living in a much different world from me, while I’m just someone from low class struggling to get by.)</th>